History of the New York Giants (1994–present): Ben McAdoo era: 2016–2017

 After several disappointing seasons, Coughlin retired after the end of the 2015 season as head coach.
 Ben McAdoo was named his successor.
 McAdoo brought the Giants to an 11–5 record and their first playoff berth since 2011 with a much improved defense (despite a mediocre offense).
 He was the first Giants head coach since Jim Fassel in 1997 to bring them to the playoffs in his first year as head coach.
 On December 11, 2016, during a Sunday Night Football game against the Dallas Cowboys, McAdoo was fined $200,000 for illegally using a walkie talkie on the field.
 Despite the regular season success, the Giants were defeated in the wild card round by the Green Bay Packers.

 Despite an offseason filled with optimism, the 2017 season would prove much more challenging.
 An inept offense and under-performing defense, paired with season ending injuries to star wide receiver Odell Beckham Jr. and offseason acquisition Brandon Marshall, resulted in a 1–5 start.
 On November 5, 2017, the Giants suffered their largest home loss since 1998 in a 51–17 loss to the Los Angeles Rams.
 Disciplinary issues followed as mid-season suspensions were handed out to defensive stars Janoris Jenkins and Dominique Rogers-Cromartie.
 There was also speculation cornerback Eli Apple, the 10th overall pick in the 2016 NFL Draft, contemplated leaving the team after an especially critical film session led by McAdoo.
 The turbulent 2017 season came to a head for McAdoo when on November 28 he announced the team would be benching Eli Manning in favor of the much maligned Geno Smith.
 Manning's benching snapped his streak of 210 consecutive starts, the longest active streak in the NFL at the time, and the second longest in NFL history to only Brett Favre's 297.
-Fan and media reaction to the announcement was decidedly negative, with several fans and media personnel coming to Eli's defense despite the team's struggles on offense.
+Fan and media reaction to the announcement was decidedly negative, with several fans and media personnel coming to Manning's defense despite the team's struggles on offense.
 Geno Smith would go on to start for the team in their week 13 loss to the Oakland Raiders, bringing their record to 2–10.
 The following day, the Giants fired Ben McAdoo and general manager Jerry Reese.
 McAdoo was the first Giants head coach to be fired during a season since Bill Arnsparger in 1976, and also became the first head coach to not last two full seasons with the team since Earl Potteiger in 1928.
 Defensive coordinator Steve Spagnuolo was named interim head coach, and Eli Manning was reinstated as starting quarterback for the remainder of the season.
 The Giants would proceed to finish the season 1–3 for a final record of 3–13.
 The record was the worst that the Giants posted since the league expanded to a 16-game regular season in 1978.
 Before the final game of the season against the Washington Redskins, the Giants formally announced the hiring of Dave Gettleman as their next general manager.